Skip to main content

 Child in immediate danger?

-1098Child Helpline Β· 24hrs
+1098Child Helpline · 24hrs

 112Emergency Services

-Securing Futures
+Protecting Childhood, Securing Futures

 AWSAR operates Child Helpline 1098 services and provides rescue, counselling, rehabilitation, educational support, healthcare assistance, shelter referrals, and family reintegration services.

-The organization works closely with communities, schools, child welfare authorities, and government agencies to strengthen child protection systems and promote child rights.
+We work closely with communities, schools, child welfare authorities, and government agencies to strengthen child protection systems and promote child rights.

 Key Interventions

-Child Helpline Services (1098) β€” 24-hour response
+Child Helpline Services (1098) — 24-hour response

-Rescue and Rehabilitation of children in distress
+Rescue and rehabilitation of children in distress

-Child Rights Awareness in communities and schools
+Child rights awareness in communities and schools

-Prevention of Child Labour and trafficking
+Prevention of child labour and trafficking

-Child Safety Programmes and school safety
+Child safety programmes and school safety

-Family Reintegration and follow-up support
+Family reintegration and follow-up support

 20,000+